cortex-current/Ecommerce_trends/README.md

 ORDER BY months,states;
 ```

-### How are the customers distributed across all the states?
+### 2. How are the customers distributed across all the states?
+The most number (40,302) of customers are located in SP, then RJ, then MG, and so on with the least number in RR.
 ```sql
 SELECT customer_state as states,
   COUNT(DISTINCT customer_unique_id) as no_customers